Chavit Singson: Legal issues

+In April 2024, Singson was fined ₱5,000 after his convoy was caught by Metropolitan Manila Development Authority (MMDA) inspectors traveling along a section of EDSA in Quezon City reserved for buses of the EDSA Carousel.
+In response, Singson apologized for the offense and paid the fine.
+He also offered ₱200,000 to the traffic inspectors who intercepted him as a reward for doing their duty, which was later received by the MMDA.
+However, the Civil Service Commission subsequently said that the MMDA's acceptance of the reward was a violation of ethics laws governing public employees.

 Personal life

-Singson was first married to Evelyn Singson.
-He has a son with Evelyn, Ryan Luis Singson who grew up to be a politician like himself.
-The couple which later separated, had six other children.
+Singson was first married to Evelyn Verzosa Singson.
+He has a son with Evelyn, Ryan Luis Singson who is also a politician.
+The couple, which later separated, had six other children.
+Evelyn died in March 2016.

-He also had Rachel Tiongson as his common-law wife with whom he has five children.
-Their relationship ended by 2009 after Tiongson was beat up by Singson after she allegedly have an affair with another man although Tiongson claimed they have been estranged since November 2008.
+He also had model Rachel Tiongson as his common-law wife with whom he has five children.
+Their relationship ended in 2009 after Tiongson was beaten up by Singson after she allegedly had an affair with another man although Tiongson claimed they have been estranged since November 2008.

-In 2012, Singson publicly introduced Josephine Pintor as his partner.
+In 2012, Singson publicly introduced Josephine Pintor, who is 44 years younger than him, as his new significant other.
+He revealed he began the relationship with Pintor when she was only 14 years old, while he was 58.

+Singson revealed his youngest child, a daughter born in 2015, presumably with his partner Pintor, to the public in an online show on Facebook Live in 2020.

 Singson does trophy hunting as a hobby.
 He established in the Baluarte Zoo in Vigan after his game collection grew large.
 He keeps taxidermized remains of some of the animals he hunted at the Safari Gallery in Baluarte.

+In September 2024, Singson underwent stem-cell therapy in Japan.